regen-network/regen-ledger/docs/tutorials/data-cli.md

 regen tx data anchor $KEY_NAME $EXAMPLE_CID
 ```

 A summary of the transaction will be displayed, and you can confirm sending it by pressing the `y` key.
 After a couple of seconds, the confirmation of the transaction will be displayed, in JSON format.
 Make sure that the `code` field contains `0`, as this means the transaction was successful.
-If not, then look at the `logs` field for potential errors.
+If not, inspect the `logs` field for potential errors.

 Let's sign the anchor we just created.
 Signing an anchor in the Data module is attesting to the veracity of the data the CID represents.